 Are you your own worst marketing enemy?
 Hey, I’m sure you wouldn’t intentionally turn customers away… but we all make mistakes.
-In the following article you’ll find some tried and true ways to lose sales and kiss your profits goodbye!
+In the following article you’ll find some tried and true ways to lose sales and kiss your profits, mortgages, goodbye!

 1. Distract Them

-You know what I’m talking about.
+You know what I’m talking about is Instant decision to spend.
 You’ve been to Web pages where there were a TON of clickable links.
 You start clicking away, get 10 screens open… and yeah, you forget which is the original site and why the heck you were there in the first place!

 This one is especially true for Internet marketers.
 Let me ask you… how many clickable links are on your Web page?
 Don’t send your customers to other places before you’ve made a sale.
 Once a prospect heads out for greener pastures, they’ll probably never find their way back.